AdobeDocs/express-add-ons-docs/src/pages/guides/tutorials/grids-addon.md

 The Grid creation process can be split into **smaller, separate steps**—we can take this chance to think about how to structure the entire project.

-- Creating a rectangle is obviously best dealt with with a dedicated `createRect()` function.
+- Creating a rectangle is best handled using a dedicated `createRect()` function.
 - Rows and Columns can be separate processes, too.
 - `code.js` doesn't need to expose anything else but the `addGrid()` and  `deleteGrid()` methods.
 - `addRows()` and `addColumns()` can belong to the `shapeUtils.js` module and imported in `script/code.js`, while `createRect()` will be kept as private.